 Darley Newman is a travel expert, published author and the five-time Daytime Emmy nominated host, writer and producer of Equitrekking, the Emmy Award-winning lifestyle television series that takes viewers on global travel adventures to experience culture, cuisine, history and adventure.
 Darley and local guides discover the best of each destination as they ride horses and camels, hike, snorkel and sightsee in stunning landscapes, capturing the world’s most beautiful locations and interesting experiences in high definition.

 Equitrekking is broadcast on PBS stations across the nation, on Create TV, a Public Television lifestyle channel that reaches over 83% of the U.S. Equitrekking is also broadcast on international networks in over 82 countries including the UK, Ireland, Japan, Italy, France, Russia and Turkey.
-The series also appears in travel segments on the Starz Networks Encore Westerns Channel, where Darley trots through the American West and reveals locations where great Western movies were filmed.
+Equitrekking segments have also appeared on the Starz Networks Encore Westerns Channel, where Darley trots through the American West and reveals locations where great Western movies were filmed.
 Darley is an entrepreneur who created her dream job from the groun up.
 She is also the founder of EquitrekkingTravel.com, featuring exceptional equestrian vacations, Top20Ranches.com, featuring great ranch vacations, and Equitrekking.com, the companion website to the Emmy-winning TV show.

 With Equitrekking, Darley combines her passion for travel with her background in television production.
 Darley has worked at 48 Hours, CBS, the WB, The Talk Radio News Service and on various PBS documentaries and series.
 While filming Equitrekking, Darley constantly encounters challenging places to explore, like the crater of a volcano on Maui, the backcountry in snowy Quebec, the varied terrain along the U.S. Mexico border, the Wadi Rum Desert in Jordan and the rainforest in Belize.
 She’s daringly ridden championship cutting horses in Colorado, award winning Andalusians in Spain and famous movie star horses in Utah.
 Her ability to make on camera guests feel at ease has allowed her to interview people of varying cultures and walks of life including HRH Princess Alia in Jordan, Yeardley Smith, the voice of Lisa Simpson on The Simpsons, world-class scholars and historians, Middle Eastern Bedouin, South American gauchos and authentic working cowboys.